A Storm in Heaven: Commercial performance and legacy

 A Storm in Heaven initially peaked at number 27 in the UK Albums Chart, and topped the UK Independent Albums chart.
 The album's 2016 reissue re-entered the main UK chart at number 84.
 It was certified silver and gold in the UK by the British Phonographic Industry (BPI) in 2013 and 2014, respectively.
 "Blue" reached number 69 on the UK Singles Chart.

 Writer Alex Niven, in his 2014 33⅓ book on Oasis' Definitely Maybe, suggested that in addition to the visual influence of the album, its music was inspired by A Storm in Heaven.
 He went on to call the Verve's album as "very much like a darker, weirder cousin" to Definitely Maybe, and highlighted the echo-enhanced guitar work from McCabe as a factor.
 Jenell Kesler of It's Psychedelic Baby!
 Magazine said the majority of the album's listeners came to it following the release of the Verve's third studio album, Urban Hymns (1997), "then walked the cat backwards, discovering this highly intoxicating bit of wanderlust."
 Mark Lager of Under the Radar said the album "stood apart from other albums that decade [of the 1990s] (and subsequent albums in the band's discography) because of Nick McCabe's guitar soundscapes."
 The Verve returned to the sound of A Storm in Heaven on "So It Goes" from their next album, A Northern Soul (1995), and "This Time" from Urban Hymns.
 Walker said the opening moments of "The Sun, the Sea" reappeared in the former album's "This Is Music" and the latter album's "The Rolling People".
 Leckie said they "came close [to perfecting A Storm in Heaven] but neither they nor I thought they managed it.
 It lacked the overwhelming effect of the Verve experience, maybe as there was no audience to feed off."
 He added that the performances in the recordings were better than their previous, early release, but thought that the songs overall were lacking in quality.
 McCabe referred to the finished album as a recording of works-in-progress; Leonard said McCabe thought it could be improved, unable to be completely happy "with the result, whether it was a recording or a live show."
 McCabe found it difficult to work with Leckie, who had different ideas in his head from what McCabe wanted.
 He went as far as to say, "I don't really think he knows how to record guitars."

 Track listing

-All songs written by Verve.
+All songs written by Simon Jones, Peter Salisbury, Nick McCabe and Richard Ashcroft.
 All tracks produced by John Leckie.